mehta1997/Finance_management/README.md

 ## 🤝 Contributing

 This is a personal project showcasing advanced FastAPI development skills, financial domain expertise, and system architecture capabilities.

-## 📄 License

-Proprietary - Built by Nabhi for portfolio demonstration

 ---

 **Built with ❤️ by Abhishek**